dreamgrove/dreamgrove/content/balance/FAQ.md

 **Notable trinkets:**

-{{< item 188270 "Elegy of the Elements" >}}: The best equip trinket if you have 2 or more party members of the same covenant.
+{{< item 188270 "Elegy of the Eternals" >}}: The best equip trinket if you have 2 or more party members of the same covenant.

 {{< item 185818 "So'leah's Secret Technique" >}}: The second best equip trinket if you include the stats gained by the partner.
 Falls behind Elegy and Changeling if you do not include the stats gained by the partner.